* PM Noda says wants to tackle unfinished business

 * Political standoff raises spectre of ‘fiscal cliff’

-* PM keeps BOJ under pressure for easing before rate review
+* PM keeps BOJ under pressure to ease before policy review

 By Tetsushi Kajimoto

-TOKYO, Oct 29 (Reuters) - Japanese Prime Minister Yoshihiko Noda made clear on Monday he is in no rush to go to the polls, speaking of unfinished business and the risk of a "political vacuum" in a speech likely to anger the opposition, which has been urging him to keep a promise to call an election soon.
+TOKYO, Oct 29 (Reuters) - Japan’s Prime Minister Yoshihiko Noda made clear on Monday he was in no rush to go to the polls, speaking of the risk of a “political vacuum” in a speech likely to anger an opposition that has urged him to keep a promise to call an election soon.

-Speaking on the eve of a review of monetary policy by the Bank of Japan, Noda also vowed to work with the central bank more closely to support the economy, repeating wording the government has used in the past to pressure the central bank.
+Speaking on the eve of a review of monetary policy by the Bank of Japan, Noda also vowed to work with the central bank more closely to support the economy, using terms employed in the past to pressure the central bank into easing policy.

-But he has been coy on exactly when he will call the election for the lower house, which must be held by August next year, and analysts believe he is unlikely to do so in the near future given poor ratings in opinion polls for his ruling Democratic Party.
+But he has been coy on exactly when he will call the election for the lower house, which must be held by August next year.

 In a sign of the opposition’s deepening frustration, the upper house, which it controls, has refused to hold a session on Noda’s speech following a non-binding censure motion against him passed by the chamber in the last parliament session.

-That could trigger a "fiscal cliff" of draconian spending cuts and push the economy back into recession.
-The prospect has drawn close scrutiny from ratings agencies Moody's Investors Service and Standard & Poor's.
+That prospect has drawn close scrutiny from ratings agencies Moody’s Investors Service and Standard & Poor‘s.